How to be a Treasure Hunter: A Treasure Seeker Guide

 Do you think you have what it takes to become one?
 Then read on!

 How to Become a Treasure Hunter?
+What Kind of Treasure Hunter?

 Becoming a Treasure Hunter is quite easy, becoming a profitable or successful Treasure Hunter is harder, and becoming a stellar and famous hunter is the hardest.
 So, summing up, profitability is achievable, but only a select few achieve stardom and fame for finding the best things.

-Here's what you need to know and the rules you have to follow in order to become a Treasure Hunter:
+Here is what you need to know and the rules you have to follow in order to become a Treasure Hunter:

-- Select a Discipline: Would you like to be a gold miner, a deep sea plunderer, a metal detector scavenger?
+- Select a Discipline: Would you like to be a gold miner, a deep-sea plunderer, a metal detector scavenger?
 You decide;

 - Buy the Equipment Required: You have to get the proper tools in order to start, I will recommend some within this article.